 Keeping track of all the changes that have come to Gmail can be a little overwhelming, especially since Google rolls out its updates in phases.
 There could be features added to the email client that you might have overlooked completely.

 With that in mind, here’s a rundown of some of the bigger changes Google has made to Gmail recently, along with some important security features you should really know about.
+Also check out our guide to all of the new Gmail features (opens in new tab) and what we like and what we don't.

 Inline Action Buttons